gpcmax/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

     * Latency:
-        * Backend Total Latency per month.
+        * Backend Total Latency.
-        * Frontend Total Latency per month.
+        * Frontend Total Latency.

     * Error Rate:
-        * Errors per second during a month for Frontend service.
+        * Errors per second for Frontend service.
-        * Errors per second during a month for Backend service.
+        * Errors per second for Backend service.

     * Hardware Usage:
         * Cpu usage for the backend/frontend services.
         * Memory usage in mb for the backend and frontend services.

     * Uptime:
-        * Total network bandwith transmitted per service during a month.
+        * Current rate of Bytes transmitted and received
         * Uptime of Frontend Service and Backend Service.